0xreid/recipes/drinks/StrawberryHabaneroMargaritas.md

 * 3 ounces tequila (Cazadores reposado)

 ## Directions
 In blender, purée strawberries and peppers until smooth.
 Add coconut water and tequila, pulse until combined.
 Pour into two glasses with one ice cube each and garnish with a whole strawberry.
+Serves 2.